kevinkhuat/bitscoop-live/CONTRIBUTING.md

 ## Set up Git

-### Fork the Ografy Repository
+### Fork the BitScoop Repository
-You'll want to create a fork of the Ografy repository so that you may freely create and push to your own branches.
-Ografy contribution is handled by way of pull requests to the master repository from your fork.
+You'll want to create a fork of the BitScoop repository so that you may freely create and push to your own branches.
+BitScoop contribution is handled by way of pull requests to the master repository from your fork.
 Once you have forked the repository, clone your fork to your local drive.

 ### Add an Upstream
-You'll want to add the Ografy master repository as an upstream remote.
+You'll want to add the BitScoop master repository as an upstream remote.
 From within your clone directory, run:

 ```
-git remote add upstream https://github.com/sjberry/ografy.git
+git remote add upstream https://github.com/bitscooplabs/web-server.git
 ```

 To track the master repository.
 To fetch new changes (initially, and